Module 01: Tensors

 print(f"reshape() auto-handles non-contiguous: {reshaped.shape}")

-**Rule of thumb**: Use `reshape()` unless you specifically need zero-copy behavior.
+Rule of thumb: Use reshape() by default; use view() when you need zero-copy behavior.

-Matrix multiplication is the workhorse of neural networks.
-The `@` operator (or `torch.matmul`) handles batched operations automatically:
+Matrix multiplication dominates neural network computation.
+The @ operator (or torch.matmul) handles batched operations automatically:

 # Simulating Q @ K^T in attention